-Degenerative diseases of the heart, lungs, vessels and nervous system are burdens that touch everyone’s life.
-We are discovering key processes underlying damage to these organs and developing interventions to block their progress or regenerate healthy tissue.
+Degenerative diseases of the heart are burdens that touch everyone’s life.
+We are discovering key processes underlying damage to the circulatory system as well as the organ itself, and developing interventions to block their progress or regenerate healthy tissue.

 Cardiovascular research encompasses studies from the molecular and signalling pathways regulating behaviour of cells of the vasculature, to the functioning of the heart and vessels in animals, to the pathophysiology of heart failure, heart attacks and atrial fibrillation, to the impact of cardiovascular diseases on public health.
 All of this is brought together through the Centre for Cardiovascular Sciences.

 We are developing ways to inhibit vascular thrombosis and inflammation, optimise blood flow, improve management of those with heart disease, and test the effects of large-scale interventions on the region’s health.